ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

    a.
 Configure GitHub, {{site.data.keyword.ghe_short}}, or {{site.data.keyword.gitrepos}} for your toolchain before you define the stages for your pipeline.
 The pipeline stages need the Git URLs for your repos.
 Each pipeline stage can refer to only one of the GitHub, {{site.data.keyword.ghe_short}}, or Git repos that are associated with your toolchain.
 For instructions to configure GitHub, see the [GitHub](#github) section.
 For instructions to configure Dedicated {{site.data.keyword.ghe_short}}, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated/index.html){: new_window}.
 For instructions to configure {{site.data.keyword.gitrepos}}, see the [{{site.data.keyword.gitrepos}}](#gitbluemix) section.

    b.
 Use a webhook.
 Without a webhook, you can run pipelines manually only.
-To use a webhook when you link to a GitHub or {{site.data.keyword.ghe_short}} repo, you need admin priviledges.
-To link to a {{site.data.keyword.gitrepos}} repo, you need Master or Owner priviledges.
+To use a webhook when you link to a GitHub or {{site.data.keyword.ghe_short}} repo, you need admin privileges.
+To link to a {{site.data.keyword.gitrepos}} repo, you need Master or Owner privileges.

 1. Optional: If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Public and you want Sauce Labs to run tests on your app, configure the {{site.data.keyword.deliverypipeline}} to add a Sauce Labs test job.
 For instructions to configure the test job, see the [Configuring a Sauce Labs test job in your pipeline](#config_saucelabs) section.